 Clamp the belt with 2 angle clamps each on either side of the joint (Total 4 nos of angle clamps).
-In case there is more than one joint for the belt, then ensure that the distance between them is not less than 6 metres.
+In case there is more than one joint for the belt, then ensure that the distance between them is not less than 6 meters.

 Start preparing the joint by cutting the belt parallel to each other.
 (Mark with perpendicular scale/ right angle).

-Fix the heating equipment and keep for required time till the temperature reaches 150 deg celcius.
+Fix the heating equipment and keep for required time till the temperature reaches 150 deg Celsius.

 After required curing time of belt and cooling of heating equipment, remove the clamps and release the chain block of GTU.
 Ensure that all the clamps from the belt have removed and all the brackets and rollers put back.
 Rotate input coupling by hand to reconfirm that all the clamps have been removed.